brunocyh/Online_Job_Scrapper/Online_Job_Scraper/READ_ME.txt

 ---- Disclaimer!! ----
 This algorithm is violent in nature, it is definietly not for commercial use and it is not build for that purpose.
 It is build for personal / educational usage only by Bruno.
 The author will NOT be responsible for any losses / legal issues involved in the use of it.
 Please inform me if this algorithm impact any stakeholders, I will delete it from cloud immediately.
-@Copyright retained by Bruno Cheung, 2018
+Please be aware that polite policy is adopted, it will perform 1 request in approx 5 secs

 ---- What is it? ----
 So this is a web crawler that crawls through the mainstream jobboards in Australia.
 Eh.. so why do I want to spend my entire weekend building this thing?
 I have a few problems faced when I started looking jobs online...